What is a Physician Liaison? Benefits of Hiring One

 What is a Physician Liaison?

-Many professionals in the healthcare industry that wonder, “What is a physician liaison and how can they impact our organization?”
+Many professionals in the healthcare industry wonder, “What is a physician liaison and how can they impact our organization?”
 In this article, we explore how a physician relations liaison can help your organization retain and generate more revenue — all while cultivating a strong referral network.

 What is a Physician Liaison?

 There are many roles in the healthcare industry, but one of the least understood is that of a physician relations liaison.
 Even professionals who have been in healthcare for a long time may still wonder.
-A physician liaison is a professional that represents a physician or group practice, including specialists, to other healthcare groups, and hospitals, and creates relationships between different providers.
+A physician liaison is a professional that represents a physician or group practice, including specialists, to other healthcare groups, and hospitals and creates relationships between different providers.
 The connections they establish build trust between different medical or surgical groups and help physicians grow their practices.

 However, physician liaisons are often too expensive for a single medical or surgical group to hire full-time.
-As an option, there are agencies that provide excellently trained professionals on a contract basics, allowing practices to maintain a low overhead while still building their patient referral network through a liaison.
+As an option, there are agencies that provide excellently trained professionals on contract basics, allowing practices to maintain a low overhead while still building their patient referral network through a liaison.

 What Does a Physician Liaison Do?

-While practice management handles the responsibility of day-to-day tasks like patient satisfaction, patient flow, staffing, budget management and quality control.
-It is physician liaisons that primarily tackle the problems of communication, patient and physician retention and identifying patient or referral leakage in the practice.
+While practice management handles the responsibility of day-to-day tasks like patient satisfaction, patient flow, staffing, budget management, and quality control.
+It is physician liaisons that primarily tackle the problems of communication, patient and physician retention, and identifying patient or referral leakage in the practice.
 Both roles are important to growing the practice and increasing revenue.
 But it’s important for healthcare providers to recognize that they are different roles with different responsibilities.
 Expecting one to perform the role of the other isn’t going to yield expected results, and isn’t a productive way to allocate resources.

 A few of the main roles & responsibilities of physician relations liaisons are: